MourtazaKASSAMALY/initiation_to_research/README.md

 * MCTSClass.py: Python class implementing a Monte Carlo Tree
 * MCTSPlannerClass.py: Python class implementing Monte Carlo Tree Search algorithm
-* mctsplanner.py: ROS2 Node sending targets computed by MCTSPLannerClass one by one to the controller node
+* mctsplanner.py: ROS2 Node sending targets computed by MCTSPlannerClass one by one to the controller node

 * controller.py: ROS2 Node sending heading to the car to reach target point using artificial potential field
 * car.py: ROS2 Node simulating a Dubin's vehicle